Wireless Network Scheduling with Discrete Propagation Delays: Theorems and Algorithms: Introduction

-Wireless communication media, e.g., radio, light and sound, all have nonzero signal propagation delays between two communication devices with a nonzero distance.
-In the traditional wireless network scheduling problem that focused on radio based communications~\cite{hajek1988link,ephremides1990scheduling, tassiulas92stability}, the propagation delay is ignored as the time frame for transmitting signals is much longer than the signal propagation delay between devices.
-For example, most modern terrestrial wireless communications are done within couple of kilometers, and hence the propagation delay of radio wave is within tens of microseconds, while the radio frame length is typically a couple of milliseconds.
-We refer to the scheduling with a long signal frame length as \emph{framed scheduling} in this paper.
+In most terrestrial radio-based wireless communication systems, such as the 5G cellular network, guard intervals are employed in network scheduling to mitigate the interference caused by signal propagation delays.
+The inclusion of guard intervals does not significantly degrade system performance since the duration for transmitting signals is much greater than the signal propagation delay between devices.
+For communication within a few kilometers, the propagation delay of radio waves typically falls within the range of tens of microseconds.
+In contrast, the signal frame length is typically a few milliseconds.
+This scheduling approach, characterized by a long signal frame length, is referred to as \emph{framed scheduling} and constitutes a focal point of research in wireless network scheduling for terrestrial radio-based communications~\cite{hajek1988link,ephremides1990scheduling, tassiulas92stability,sharma2006complexity}.

-In outer space and underwater acoustic communications, the propagation delay can be longer than seconds.
-For example, the sound speed in underwater acoustic is about $1500$ meters per second, and hence the delay of sound for propagating $3$ kilometers is about $2$ seconds.
-Guided by the traditional framed scheduling approach, the frame length should be tens or hundreds of seconds, as used in some existing underwater acoustic communications~\cite{le2013pmac}.
-Researchers have studied network scheduling taking propagation delay into consideration~\cite{hsu2009st,guan2011mac,chitre2012throughput,anjangi16,bai2017throughput,ma2019hybrid}, and have seen significant performance advantages in terms of energy consumption and throughput by allowing much smaller frame length, comparable with the propagation delay between communication devices.
+In underwater acoustic communications, the propagation delay of sound can be significantly longer, measured in seconds.
+For instance, the sound speed in underwater environments is approximately $1,500$ meters per second, resulting in a delay of around $2$ seconds for sound to propagate over a distance of $3$ kilometers.
+If framed scheduling is adopted in this scenario, the frame length should be on the order of tens or hundreds of seconds~\cite{le2013pmac}.
+Researchers in underwater acoustic networks have been motivated to address delays in the network scheduling problem~\cite{hsu2009st,guan2011mac,chitre2012throughput,anjangi16,bai2017throughput,ma2019hybrid}.
+They have observed substantial performance advantages, such as improved energy consumption and throughput, by allowing smaller frame lengths that are comparable to the propagation delay between communication devices.

-In contrast to the extensive researches on the traditional wireless network scheduling problem, the scheduling problem with propagation delay still lacks a systematic, theoretical framework.
-Early works~\cite{hsu2009st,guan2011mac} tried to extend the traditional approaches to the problem with propagation delays.
-The collision constraints between network nodes in traditional framed scheduling can be described as a finite collision graph.
-With propagation delays, collisions can occur at different time and hence in general cannot be described by finite constraints.
-These works~\cite{hsu2009st,guan2011mac} discussed special cases of the problem that can be modelled with finite constraints.
-In a network model where any two links can generate collisions to each other, Chitre, Montani and Shahabudeen~\cite{chitre2012throughput} showed that periodic scheduling can achieve the maximum total rate and discussed a dynamic programming approach for solving the scheduling optimization problem.
-Based on their approach, line networks were further investigated in~\cite{bai2017throughput}.